“Yer a wizard Harry.”

 It is then that Petunia beings ranting to Harry about how ‘strange and abnormal’ Harry and his family are compared to them, and Harry finally realizes that the Dursley’s have know who Harry was and what happened to his family all along.

 When Vernon starts on about how Harry will not be attending Hogwarts, Hagrid finally looses his temper long enough to give Dudley a pig’s tail.

 As it is late, and the Dursley’s have barricaded themselves in the other room, Hagrid tells Harry there is much to do in the morning, and the chapter ends with the pair falling asleep.

-Second off, the depiction of Hagrid, though similar to how Robbie Coltrane looked in the movie adaptations, had a unique quality to him, and I cannot wait to see his look in Harry Potter and the Goblet of Fire Illustrated Edition.
+All fashion jealousy aside, I found the depiction of Hagrid, though similar to how Robbie Coltrane looked in the movie adaptations, had a unique quality to him, and I cannot wait to see his Yule Ball look in Harry Potter and the Goblet of Fire Illustrated Edition.

 Hagrid takes the cake, literally, for this one.

 “Yer great puddin’ of a son don’ need fattenin’ any more, Dursley, don’ worry.”

 Hagrid had so many great insults for the Dursley’s in this chapter, but this one, for whatever reason, had me in a laughing fit.

 Perhaps it was because of foreshadowing, or maybe it was because of the accent Rowling wrote for Hagrid, either way, I will definitely be using some of Hagrid’s harsh words in the future.